kohler/masstree-beta/README.md

 e
 </pre>

-The test starts a process which hosts a Masstree, generates and execute queries over the tree.
+The test starts a process which hosts a Masstree, and generates and executes queries over the tree.
 It uses all available cores (two in the above example).
 The test lasts for 20 seconds.
-It populates the key-value store with `put` queries during first 10 seconds, and then issues `get` queries over the tree during the second 10 seconds.
-See `kvtest_rw1_seed` in `mttest.hh` for more details about the workload and other workloads that `mttest` supports.
+It populates the key-value store with `put` queries during first 10 seconds, and then issues `get` queries over the tree during the next 10 seconds.
+See `kvtest_rw1_seed` in `mttest.hh` for more details about the workload.
+For a list of workloads, run `./mttest --help`.

 The output summarizes the throughput of each core.
 The `1/1 rw1/m` line says that `mttest` is running the first trial (out of one trials), of the `rw1`